Tanu Konwar

-Tanu Konwar (Assamese: তনু কোঁৱৰ; 1 September 1929 - 11 August 1989) was an Indian-Assamese politician and the founder principal of Gargaon College, which was established in the year 1959.
+Tanu Konwar (Assamese: তনু কোঁৱৰ; 1 September 1929 - 11 August 1989) was an Indian-Assamese politician and the founder principal of Gargaon College, established in 1959.
 He was elected to the Assam Legislative Assembly in 1988 from Nazira constituency.
-He is also the father of Diganta Konwar, former member of the 11-membered People's Consultative Group (PCG) established by the United Liberation Front of Assam(ULFA).
+He is also the father of Diganta Konwar, former member of the 11-member People's Consultative Group (PCG) established by the United Liberation Front of Assam(ULFA).

 Ancestry and early life

 Tanu Konwar was the youngest son of Thanuram Konwar, a Bor Mohori of Charaideo Tea Estate.
-He was born in the year 1926 at Gasikola Village, Dhupabor Mouza.
-His family has descended from the Royal Family of Ahom Kingdom.
+He was born in 1926 at Gasikola village, Dhupabor Mouza.
+His family had descended from the royal family of Ahom Kingdom.

-Education and Career
+Education and career

 Konwar completed his schooling from Dhole Bagan Middle English School, Nazira English High School and the newly established Namti English High School respectively through undue hardships.
 While he was studying in class 9 at Nazira English High School, he was arrested for participating in the Indian Freedom Movements led by Mahatma Gandhi.
 Later, he had to leave the school, he enrolled in Namti English High School and passed his entrance exam with a second division from Calcutta University.

 His student life in Namti English High School gave him the inspiration to do social service and constructive work.
 After completing his examination in the year 1945, he enrolled in I-COM at Jorhat's Jagannath Barooah College in 1947 and passed his B-COM examination with honours in 1950 from this college.
 In 1952, he graduated with an M-COM degree from Guwahati University.

 He joined Nowgong College and Sibsagar College and taught there after receiving his master's degree.
 After completing his B-COM, Konwar also taught in Simaluguri High School for a few months.

 Late Tanu Konwar's house was a work space of Congress workers.
 Young student Konwar not only was a Congress worker but was also inspired by Gandhiji's ideals of using domestic products.
 He was also self employed in many other social reform work.

 As a party candidate of Congress he was made the President of Nazira Regional Panchayat and Sivasagar Subdivision Council.
 He was an activist of Upper Assam State Council for a few days.